Celebrating 20 years of helping the WHV community!

 Where and how can you find a place to stay in New Zealand?
-From hostels to long-term rentals, discover all the options available during your working holiday adventure—including some low-cost or zero-cost options, like hostels or volunteer work.
+From hostels to long-term rentals, discover all the options available during your working holiday adventure—including some low-cost or zero-cost options, like couchsurfing or volunteer work.

 Hostels in New Zealand

 This type of accommodation is very popular in New Zealand—both foreigners and Kiwis use it for short or long stays.
-It’s a win-win because hostels are usually one of the cheapest housing solutions plus you can cook your own meals and meet other travellers.
+It’s a win-win because hostels are usually one of the cheapest housing solutions, plus you can cook your own meals and meet other travellers.

 Expect to pay an average of NZ$25-40 for a bed in a dorm, and NZ$30-100 for a private room with or without a private bathroom.

-Hostel networks
+Hostel chains

-• BBH is a network of over 280 hostels in New Zealand.
-Membership costs an annual NZ$35 per person and gives you at least 10% discount per night plus discounts on activities.
-Membership cards can be purchased at hostels and isites locations (New Zealand’s official visitor information network), including Auckland Airport.
-In addition, the free “BBH Accommodation Guide” lists all the hostels with full details.
-Note that some affiliate hostels do give the BBH discount on short-term stays but not on their long-term rates.
+• BBH has over 280 hostel locations in New Zealand.
+An annual membership costs NZ$35 per person and gives you at least 10% discount per night plus discounts on activities.
+Membership cards can be purchased at BBH hostels and isite locations (New Zealand’s official visitor information network), including Auckland Airport.
+Note that some affiliate hostels do give a BBH discount on short-term stays but not on their long-term rates.

-• YHA is a network of 14 hostels in New Zealand.
-Membership costs NZ$30 per year and gives access to a 10% discount at affiliate hostels plus discounts on activities.
-The YHA is part of Hostelling International, so you can use your membership card at some 4,000 hostels worldwide.
+• YHA has locations in Taupo, Waitomo, Whanganui, Nelson and Westport.
+The YHA is part of Hostelling International, so you can use your membership card (costs around NZ$35 for an annual membership) at some 2,500 hostels worldwide.

 Working hostels